lutsen/lagan/README.md

 Why Lagan?
 ----------

+Lagan is a different take on a CMS, with a focus on flexibility.

 - Content models are easily created and modified
 - Content models consist of a simple combination of arrays
 - Content models can be any combination of properties